akhoury/nodebb-plugin-import/README.md

 ### Redis Note

 Since the importer will be hitting the database constantely, with almost 0 interval, I would add these config to the bottom of your redis.conf file, to disable some stuff and make redis more responsive, but less safe, then after the migration is complete, you must, __before__ you kill your redis server, ```redis-cli bgsave``` to actually write the data to disk, then remove these extra configs and restart your redis server.
-If you're an redis guru, you don't need my help, but take a look at it anyway and let me know where I went wrong :)
+If you're a redis guru, you don't need my help, but take a look at it anyway and let me know where I went wrong :)
 ```
 # NODEBB-PLUGIN-IMPORT TEMPORARY SETTINGS